kostajh/rebuild/README.md

 	?>

-The local tasks subdir, typically in a `resources` directory in your git repo, should contain a Drush script, `tasks.script`.
+The local tasks subdir, typically in a `resources` directory in your git repo, should contain a Drush script, `tasks.php`.
 This is where you define the actions that occur when rebuilding your development environment.

 Drush Rebuild doesn't make many assumptions about your development workflow